 Design for muted, desktop-first viewing

-- Aligned with the speakerβs pacing
+- Match the speakerโs pacing

-- Consistent from clip to clip
+- Look consistent from clip to clip

 Build different clip roles from one webinar